-Betony (Stachys Officinalis) is a hardy perennial herb.
-Plant hardiness to zone 4, Betony requires only average soil, and tolerates full sun to partial shade.
+Betony (Stachys officinalis) is a perennial herb that is hardy to USDA plant hardiness zone 4.
+It requires only average soil and tolerates full sun to partial shade.
 This makes it a welcome choice for those less-than-optimal garden areas, like a shade garden.

-Start Betony any way that you like: seeds or cutting both work equally well.
-Grow in the same location, until plants become overcrowded, and then divide and replant.
-This is usually after about 3 years in a sunny location.
-If growing Betony in partial shade, the plant will not need to be divided for 5 years or more.
+Start betony any way that you like: seeds and cuttings work equally well.
+Grow the plants in the same location until they become overcrowded, then divide them and replant.
+This is usually necessary after about three years in a sunny location.
+If betony is grown in partial shade, the plant may not need to be divided for five years or more.

 Betony fades quickly.

-Betony, like many herbs, has a magical history as well.
-As far back as Egyptian times, Betony was considered a magical herb.
-Betony was thought to be protection against harm.
-People believed that Betony warded off evil spirits, and during the middle ages, they wore amulets made from betony to ward off evil spirits.
+Betony, like many herbs, has a storied history.
+As far back as Egyptian times, it was considered a magical herb and was believed to provide protection against harm.
+During the Middle Ages, people wore amulets made from betony to ward off evil spirits.

-For the culinary herb garden, Betony makes a wonderful replacement for a cup of black tea.
-Because of its prolific nature, Betony is a great base herb for your herb tea mixes, where it offers a light, clean flavor.
+For the culinary herb garden, betony makes a wonderful replacement for black tea.
+It is popular as a base herb for herb tea mixes, to which it adds a light, clean flavor.